Why Video Marketing Works for Hawke’s Bay Businesses

 • Fewer repetitive questions

-• More confident prospects
+• More confident, informed prospects

 Strategy Matters More Than Volume

-• Clear messaging consistently outperforms high frequency.
+• Clear messaging consistently outperforms high frequency

-• Direction consistently outperforms volume.
+• Direction consistently outperforms volume

 Especially in a market like Hawke’s Bay, where people notice quality over noise.
-You don’t need to be everywhere.
-You need to be understood.

 The Takeaway

 Video marketing works — including in Hawke’s Bay — but only when it’s intentional.
+When videos don’t perform, it’s rarely because:

 That’s not a filming problem.
 That’s a strategy problem.